Seven Haunted Hikes In Colorado

 Stormy Peaks B-17 Crash Site | Glen Haven

-In 1943, an Army Flying Fortress bomber left Rapid City, South Dakota, and was bound for Denver.
+In 1943, an Army Flying Fortress bomber left Rapid City, South Dakota, bound for Denver.
 It never arrived.
 The military plane crashed in the Comanche Peaks Wilderness, killing all eight passengers on board.
 Today, you can hike to the eerie crash site where the wreckage remains.
 The site is reported to be heavy, spooky, and sad.
 With that said, it's important that you leave the wreckage untouched if you choose to take this haunted hike.

-Horsechief Canyon | Fruita
+Horsethief Canyon | Fruita

-The Horsechief canyon was once a corridor for horse smugglers.
+Horsethief Canyon was once a corridor for horse smugglers.
 It's said that a woman was trampled to death by a smuggled herd of horses in this canyon and that her ghost now wanders the trails.
 Perhaps she is looking for a hiker like you to be her companion . . .

-Ghost Town Hallow | Pikes Peak HWY
+Ghost Town Hollow | Pikes Peak HWY

 Mount Vernon Cemetery | Jefferson County